ibm-cloud-docs/vmwaresolutions/vmonic/faq_shared-eos.md

 {{site.data.keyword.IBM_notm}} is actively working on some features to address in 2024, which include:
 * Load balancer
 * Self-managed disaster recovery that uses Veeam Cloud Connect
-* High availability: multi-zone regional network HA
+* High availability: multizone regional network HA
 * High availability: stretched vSAN
 * SOC2 and C5 report